--There are 273 miles of land trails on the south end of Lake of the Woods alone.
+-273 miles of land trails on the south end of Lake of the Woods alone.

--They extend from Baudette east to Birchdale and then to Big Falls.
+-Trails extend from Baudette east to Birchdale and then to Big Falls.
 This is probably the most wilderness type trail in the state.
 It goes for 87 miles one way and only crosses two roads.
 There are gas stations in Birchdale and in Big Falls.
 The stretch from Birchdale to Big Falls is 53 miles.

 -They also extend west from Baudette to Williams, Zippel Bay State Park and over to Warroad.
 You can also go south from on that trail and hit Roosevelt and enter part of Beltrami Island State Forest.

--They also extend from Baudette south all the way to Washkish.
+-Also extend from Baudette south all the way to Washkish.

 -Don’t forget about the NW Angle.
 Land trails extend through the wilderness from Angle Inlet throughout the northernmost point of the continental U.S.